 This depends on the type of account you open.
-Some accounts offer access to your funds whenever you need, while others will require you to provide notice ahead of time, for example 30 days in advance.
-Other accounts such as term deposits will not allow you to access any money until the fixed interest rate period ends.
+Business savings accounts offer access to your funds whenever you need, by transferring money to the linked transaction account.
+Business notice saver accounts require you to provide notice ahead of time, for example 30 days in advance.
+Term deposits will not allow you to access any money until the fixed interest rate period ends.

-Can a business HISA be used for personal savings?
+Can a business savings account be used for personal savings?

-I have multiple employees who will need to access my business savings, is this possible with an HISA?
+I have multiple employees who will need to access my business savings, is this possible?

-Yes, some HISA accounts are structured to allow you to dedicate access to a certain number of employees.
-Understand however that you are still responsible for the account and any action they may make while using it.
+Yes, some business savings accounts are structured to allow access to a certain number of employees.
+Understand however that you are still responsible for the account.

 Is my business savings safe?